The Framework

 What Emerges

-• Clear translation from strategy to daily decisions
+• Clear translation from shared values to daily decisions

-• Some initiatives dropped because they don't serve coherence
+• Sometimes: initiatives dropped because they don't serve coherence

 04